maggiewu19/simple_intuitive_physics_model/README.md

 ---------------
 ## Installation

 This project was built and tested on MacOS Mojave.
-I recommend using Python >= 3.6.1 as your default system-wide Python environment
+I recommend using Python >= 3.6.1 as your default system-wide Python environment.
+Please git clone the repository to start.

 ### Python Package Dependencies